The pseudospectrum and transient of Kaluza-Klein black holes in Einstein-Gauss-Bonnet gravity: conclusions and discussion

 In order to further study the pseudospectrum and the transient effect of our model, where the transient effect is described by $G(v)$.
 Moreover, three kinds of abscissas, i.e., the spectral abscissa $\bar{\alpha}$, the $\epsilon$-pseudospectral abscissa $\bar{\alpha}_{\epsilon}$ and the numerical abscissa $\bar{\omega}$, are used to describe the dynamics of $G(v)$.
 First, the pseudospectral abscissa is used to define the distance to the dynamical instability, which is also called the (complex) stability radius.
 The larger stability radius represents that making the spectral abscissa into dynamical unstable region requires larger external perturbation energy.
 We calculate such stability radii within different parameters, increasing $n$, $l$, $\alpha$ and $\mu$ reduces the dynamical stability, but increasing $\gamma$ enhances the dynamical stability.
 It is notable that there is no guaranteed relationship between the decay time and the stability radius.

 More importantly, we firstly report the transient effect in null slicing with ingoing EF coordinates.
 In addition, the numerical abscissas are larger than $0$ that confirms the the behaviour of $G(v)$ at initial stage, which is consistent with the analysis of $E[\varphi]$, since there is a relationship between them that the numerical abscissa equals to the time derivative of $G(v)$ at $v=0$ [see Eq.(\ref{the relation between numerical abscissa and G(v)})].
 The case is essentially different with the hyperboloidal case~\cite{Carballo:2024kbk}.
-Then we explain the relationship between the transient effect and waveform, which is solved by Eq.(\ref{linear_evolution_system}) with a initial Gaussian wave through the numerical method.
-The transient effect enables the amplitude of the wave received at null infinity to exceed the initially given amplitude.
+Then we explain the relationship between the transient effect and the evolution of normalised energy norm, as well as waveform, which are solved by Eq.(\ref{eq; normalised energy norm evolution}) and Eq.(\ref{linear_evolution_system}) with a initial Gaussian wave through the numerical method.
+The initial growth of normalised energy norm shown in last panel of Fig.\ref{fig:energy norm} are consistent with the analysis of $G(v)$.
+However, the analyses conducted on $G(v)$ and the evolution of the energy norm of a field primarily merely hint at the potential for dynamical instability through the breakdown of perturbation theory.
+To conclusively demonstrate dynamical instability, a nonlinear analysis would be imperative.
+This deeper dive into nonlinear dynamics is crucial for substantiating the presence and implications of instability within the system.
+Additionally, the transient effect enables the amplitude of the wave received at null infinity to exceed the initially given amplitude.
 Although the wide of Guassian wave packet will suppress the duration of waveform observed, the initial conditions of the wave packet do not change the qualitative fact that the amplitude is amplified at null infinity.

 There are some things that can be further explored.
 Here, we list some investigations that can be done in the future in terms of pseudospectrum for the gravitational physics. \begin{enumerate} \item In the general relativity, the positive definiteness of the effective potential outside the event horizon guarantees the positive definiteness of the Gram matrix $\mathbf{G}$, so that the Cholesky decomposition can always be done.
 However, in some modified gravity theories, this is not always the case.
 The discussion of pseudospectra in cases with the large potential well occurring will be done in the future.